MSLNZ/Quantity-Value/docs/examples.rst

     context = Context( ("Length","L"),("Time","T") )
     context.declare('Speed','V','Length/Time')

-Here, the object ``context`` maintains one-to-one relationships between the names, and short symbols, of kinds of quantities and the dimensions associated with measurements of them.
-So, after the declaration of speed, ``context`` will not allow any other quantity with the same dimensions to be declared.
+Here, the object ``context`` maintains one-to-one relationships between the names, and short symbols, of kinds of quantities and the signatures associated with measurements of them.
+So, after the declaration of speed, ``context`` will not allow any other quantity with the same signature to be declared.

 Units are defined in relation to kinds of quantity.
 In this case, we might write